anaerobeth/coursera-getting-data-project/README.md

 This submission includes:
 - a tidy data set
 - a script for performing the required analysis (run_analysis.R)
-- a code book that describes the the data and it was cleaned up
+- a code book that describes the the data and how it was cleaned up
 - a README.md that explains how the project was carried out

 Data source